cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-medical-document-processing-and-classification/step1.md

 If it is your first lab of this workshop, open `Amazon SageMaker`
 ![](/images/module-medical-document-processing-and-classification/step0-0-sagemaker.png)

-Followed with open `SageMaker Notebook`
+Followed with opening `SageMaker Notebook`
 ![](/images/module-medical-document-processing-and-classification/step0-0-notebook.png)